 London real estate is some of the most expensive in Arkansas, although London house values don't compare to the most expensive real estate in the U.S.

-When you are in London, you'll notice that it is more blue-collar than most other communities in America.
-38.32% of London’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+London is a blue-collar town, with 38.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, London is a city of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in London who work in food service (10.04%), teaching (8.40%), and management occupations (8.40%).

 London is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of London is somewhat higher than in the average US city of 21.84%: 27.79% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in London who are college-educated is somewhat higher than the average US community of 21.84%: 27.79% of adults in London have at least a bachelor's degree.

 The people who call London home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of London residents report their race to be White, followed by Asian.
 Important ancestries of people in London include Irish, English, German, Scottish, and European.